 Halibut and flounder are often compared due to their similar flatfish shapes.
-Although there are various differences leading many people to ask about the two fish.
+Although there are various differences between the two fish.
 Therefore, let’s answer the question, what is the difference between halibut and flounder?

 Halibut and flounder are different species although from the same flounder suborder Pieuronectoidei.
 Halibut provides a larger percentage of nutrients than flounder.
 Halibut has a firmer texture and is less flakey than flounder.
 Halibut costs approximately $17 more per pound than flounder.

-This article will compare their tastes, textures, cooking methods, costs, mercury levels and whether one can substitute for the other in recipes.
+This article will compare both species tastes, textures, cooking methods, costs, mercury levels and whether one can substitute for the other in recipes.
 In addition, I’ll do a side-by-side comparison of their nutrients, habitats, size, weight and more.

 |Nutrient||Halibut, raw (4 Ounces)||Flounder, raw (4 Ounces)|